Module 4 – High-Throughput Phenotyping Climate Chamber

 The climate cells in this research module can be used to analyse thousands of plants in a single experiment.
 These climate cells are packed full with advanced measuring equipment that can provide rapid insight into how different plant varieties behave in varying climate conditions.
 This facility is already being used for research into accelerating photosynthesis (the conversion of sunlight into growth) in the model organism Arabidopsis.
 The research to date has revealed, among other things, that specific genes can be linked to the efficiency of photosynthesis.
 The climate cells can also be used to study the reactions of the root systems of crops such as tomato and potato to salinisation.

-This module is currently being built at Wageningen University & Research.
+This module is located at the Wageningen Campus.

 Tools and equipment

 NPEC’s Ecotron facility at Utrecht University consists of a range of 36 fully closed and controlled mesocosm systems that allow for real-life plant (agro-) ecosystem analyses in real time.

 Plant-Microbe Interaction Phenotyping

 The Plant-Microbe-Interaction Phenotyping Module consists of two independent phenotyping installations designed for high-throughput phenotyping of the plant shoot (Helios) and in-vitro root system (Hades).

 Multi-Environment Climate Chambers

 NPEC’s Multi-Environment Climate Chambers Module will host a series of 15 small climate chambers with the highest level of homogeneity in temperature, humidity, and light intensity available.